 In 2000 he introduced ODI and his research and segmentation techniques to Harvard Business School professor Clayton Christensen, who called the process the customer was trying to execute, the “job” the customer was trying to get done.

-He is the author of What Customers Want (McGraw-Hill) and numerours articles in Harvard Business Review and Sloan Management Review.
+He is the author of What Customers Want (McGraw-Hill) and numerous articles in Harvard Business Review and Sloan Management Review.
 His latest book is Jobs-to-be-Done Theory to Practice.

-Gerald Steiner is responsible for digitalization within Voith Paper.
+Gerald Steiner is responsible for digitalization at Voith Paper.
 Through constant innovations, Voith Paper is optimizing the paper manufacturing process, focusing on developing resource-conserving products to reduce the use of energy, water and fibers.
 His current professional focus is on coordinating activities between Voith Paper with Voith’s new group division Voith Digital Solutions.
-Before joining Voith Paper Gerald has held different operational functions in containerboard production and has industry expertise in the fields of production, technology as well as information technology and Automation.
+Before joining Voith Paper Gerald held different operational functions in containerboard production.
+He has industry expertise in the fields of production, technology, information technology, and automation.

-Jennifer Caffarel is a Senior Clinical Research Scientist in Philips Research, the corporate innovation hub of the Netherlands.
-She has worked in a range of healthcare spaces including chronic disease management, care coordination in clinical teams and across healthcare settings and population health management.
-Jennifer’s ultimate goal is to bring innovative solutions that will meet the healthcare professionals’ Needs.
-And taking into account how to optimize their workflow whilst supporting them in meeting the needs of the patients they care for.
-JTBD thinking and ODI is one tools that Jennifer applies to achieve this.
+Jennifer Caffarel is a Senior Clinical Research Scientist at Philips Research, the corporate innovation hub of the Netherlands.
+She has worked in a range of healthcare areas, including chronic disease management, care coordination in clinical teams and across healthcare settings and population health management.
+Jennifer’s ultimate goal is to bring innovative solutions that will meet the needs of healthcare professionals.
+And take into account how to optimize their workflow whilst supporting them in meeting the needs of the patients they care for.
+JTBD thinking and ODI is one tools- that Jennifer applies to achieve this.

 Karl-Heinz Mayer is Director of Innovation, Codes and Standards & Program Management in EMEA’s, Power Distribution Division and member of the extended management board.
 Since 2009 he has been a member of the extended management team as Technical Director of Eaton Industries (Austria) GmbH.
 Mayer is qualified as a manager for quality and holds the QII certificate from Quality Austria.

-Out of his responsibility he is driving the strategy for standardization for PDD and at least coordinating 25 people within EMEA acting in national and international committees.
+He is responsible for driving the strategy for standardization for PDD and coordinating at least 25 people within EMEA, he’s also active on national and international committees.

 Andreas searches for customer problems and transfers them to a new customer solution by means of digital technologies and new business models.
 His activities include specifying solutions so that they can be developed to concrete customer applications.
 JTBD, ODI and Business Model Innovation methods are well known to him.
-As part of a team that was responsible for the Overall business solutions, the understanding of the complex interplay of business logic and IT systems matured.
-Andreas acquired the Basic knowledge through a master’s degree, with a focus on “Communication and Management”, at the Danube University in Krems.
+As part of a team that was responsible for the overall business solutions, the understanding of the complex interplay of business logic and IT systems matured.
+Andreas earned his master’s degree from Danube University in Krems, where he gained knowledge of the fundamentals with a focus on “Communication and Management”.

-Este is responsible to create new customer value through innovation for the financial services division of Motus, the largest automotive group in Sub-Saharan Africa.
-With more than 25 years experience in the financial services industry, Este has been involved in the development of new-to-market products, new distribution channels, new business models and start-ups.
-Her curiosity about the science of innovation spawned working with Professor Clay Christensen’s Innosight on a 6 months program in South-Africa.
+Este is responsible for creating new customer value through innovation for the financial services division of Motus, the largest automotive group in Sub-Saharan Africa.
+With more than 25 years of experience in the financial services industry, Este has been involved in the development of new-to-market products, new distribution channels, new business models and start-ups.
+Her curiosity about the science of innovation spawned her working with Professor Clay Christensen’s Innosight on a 6-months program in South Africa.
 Working in the country with the highest Gini coefficient in the world, her passion is to establish a predictable innovation discipline.

-Florian is working in New Business Development (NBD) for Borealis.
-In his job, he is identifying, assessing and growing new business opportunities for the globally leading Polyolefin supplier.
+Florian works in New Business Development (NBD) for Borealis.
+In his job he identifies, assesses and grows new business opportunities for the globally leading Polyolefin supplier.
 Florian developed an opportunity assessment template for NBD where ODI & JTBD theory have been fully integrated.
 Prior to joining Borealis, Florian was Head of Strategic Business Development for Schoeller-Bleckmann.
 Florian holds a Master in Business Administration (Vienna University of Economics and Business Administration, WU), a Master in Political Science (University Vienna) and a post-graduate MBA from WU-Executive Academy.

-Jan Tatousek is responsible for Business Development in Philips Research, the corporate innovation hub of the Netherlands based multinational healthcare and consumer products company.
-As an advanced user, he already applied JTBD thinking on a multitude of topics in the healthcare related research, from medication adherence and patient engagement to population health management and care programs for patients with chronic conditions.
+Jan Tatousek is responsible for Business Development at Philips Research, the corporate innovation hub of the Netherlands-based multinational healthcare and consumer products company.
+As an advanced user, he has already applied JTBD thinking on a multitude of topics in healthcare-related research, from medication adherence and patient engagement to population health management and care programs for patients with chronic conditions.
 JTBD thinking and Outcome-Driven Innovation are essential tools for Philips Research that make it possible to have the customer decide about innovation priorities.